raystack/firehose/docs/reference/configuration.md

 ### `SINK_JDBC_CONNECTION_POOL_TIMEOUT_MS`

 Defines a database connection timeout in milliseconds.
+Follow this [connectionTimeout](https://github.com/brettwooldridge/HikariCP#frequently-used) for more details on using this configuration.

 * Example value: `1000`
 * Type: `required`
-* Default value: `1000`
+* Default value: `30000`

 ### `SINK_JDBC_CONNECTION_POOL_IDLE_TIMEOUT_MS`

 Defines a database connection pool idle connection timeout in milliseconds.
+Follow this [idleTimeout](https://github.com/brettwooldridge/HikariCP#frequently-used) for more details on using this configuration.

 * Example value: `60000`
 * Type: `required`
-* Default value: `60000`
+* Default value: `600000`

 ### `SINK_JDBC_CONNECTION_POOL_MIN_IDLE`

 Defines the minimum number of idle connections in the pool to maintain.
+Follow this [minimumIdle](https://github.com/brettwooldridge/HikariCP#frequently-used) for more details on using this configuration.

-* Example value: `0`
+* Example value: `10`
 * Type: `required`
-* Default value: `0`
+* Default value: `10`

 ### `SINK_JDBC_CONNECTION_POOL_MAX_SIZE`

 Defines the maximum size for the database connection pool.
+Follow this [maximumPoolSize](https://github.com/brettwooldridge/HikariCP#frequently-used) for more details on using this configuration.

 * Example value: `10`
 * Type: `required`